HA Links and Backup Links

 The firewalls in an HA pair use HA links to synchronize data and maintain state information.
 Some models of the firewall have dedicated HA ports—Control link (HA1) and Data link (HA2), while others require you to use the in-band ports as HA links.

-- For firewalls without dedicated HA ports such as the PA-200, PA-220, PA-220R, and PA-500 firewalls, as a best practice use the dataplane port for the HA port, and use the management port as the HA1 backup.
+- For firewalls without dedicated HA ports such as the PA-200, PA-220, PA-220R, and PA-500 firewalls, as a best practice use the management port for the HA1 port, and use the dataplane port as the HA1 backup.

 HA Links and Backup Links